 So, I’ve got a project and I don’t think it’s complex enough - am I stuffed?

 Not necessarily.
-Let’s look at a simple game of "tic tac toe" (or noughts and crosses) with two players playing against each other.
+Let’s look at a simple game of "tic tac toe" (or noughts and crosses) with two players playing against the computer.
+AQA specifies this as being NOT of an A level standard.
+Nothing you can do to this can improve it.

 Every problem will have an easy or a complicated solution, it is up to you to find the one you feel you can accomplish.
 Your teacher will be able to give you guidance on this.